- System requirements

 Deploy to iOS devices

-To deploy your Flutter app to a physical iOS device you’ll need to set up physical device deployment in Xcode and an Apple Developer account.
+To deploy your Flutter app to a physical iPhone or iPad you’ll need to set up physical device deployment in Xcode and an Apple Developer account.
 If your app is using Flutter plugins, you will also need the third-party CocoaPods dependency manager.

 $ sudo gem install cocoapods